Field Notes for Autumn 2021

 After a long year of isolation and uncertainty for most schoolkids, it’s never been a better time for more specialized educational programs to hold class in the great outdoors.
 The goal?
 To empower kids to learn about caring for themselves, each other, and the planet we call home.
 Many longtime local educators are behind the exciting new programming — some of which require parents and caregivers to talk to their child’s school about taking time off if a program is during school hours.
 A more pressing issue might be that we’ll all want to skip work and join them.
 Here’s a selection:

 Dufferin SEEDS Mulmur: Jeanette McFarlane is trying to “grow better humans” on her century farm by offering educational and experiential programs.
 Jeanette uses a “touch, taste and create” formula in which children learn about growing food, harvesting and food preparation.
 SEEDS is a private program for now, but Jeanette is hoping to one day be involved directly with schools.
 She is currently working out the details of her fall program, but the dates will likely be September 13 to October 8 (Term 1) and October 18 to December 20 (Term 2).
-Jeanette is also the owner and creator behind Dufferin County Goods Co., an online shop showcasing her Canadian-made wearables inspired by local history (see page 69 for one of her hats in our Local Buys).
+Jeanette is also the owner and creator behind Dufferin County Goods Co., an online shop showcasing her Canadian-made wearables inspired by local history (see one of her hats in our Local Buys).

 Ekta School near Orangeville: This pilot program was created by two Orangeville teachers, Michele Johnston and Kim Ellis, to help children develop their “inner curriculum” via expressive arts, creativity and outdoor experiences.
 “We want to help children deepen their connection with their inner wisdom, and also learn how to embrace and navigate the full spectrum of emotions,” Kim says.
 Children will explore journalling, mindfulness and movement to forge a deeper relationship with the natural world.
 This is a supplemental program to traditional school with the option of attending Monday or Friday afternoons for kids ages 8 to 12.